Who we are

-The Elders are an independent group of global leaders working together for peace, justice and human rights.
+The Elders was founded by Nelson Mandela in 2007.
+We are an independent group of global leaders working for peace, justice, human rights and a sustainable planet.

-Our vision is of a world where people live in peace, conscious of their common humanity and their shared responsibilities for each other, for the planet and for future generations.
+Our vision is a world where people live in peace, conscious of their common humanity and their shared responsibilities for each other, the planet and future generations; where there is universal respect for human rights; where poverty has been eliminated and people are free from fear and oppression, and able to fulfil their true potential.

 Gro Harlem Brundtland